 One specific monounsaturated fatty acid, oleic acid, has been shown in studies to reduce chronic inflammation and modulate the expression of certain genes that are linked to cancer.

 Chronic inflammation is one of the leading factors in the development of metabolic diseases, such as cancer, cardiovascular disease, Alzheimer’s and others.
-You can learn more about that here.

 Extra virgin olive oil is also loaded with cell-protective polyphenols (antioxidants) and it contains modest amounts of vitamins E and K.